auth0-samples/auth0-aspnetcore-mvc-samples/Samples/silent-auth/README.md

 Silent authentication can fail for a number of reasons, for instance if the user doesn't have a valid session at the identity provider, or needs to give consent, or needs to be redirected to another please.
 For each of those cases, Auth0 will return a specific error to the callback URL.
-We will check for those in the `OnMessageReceived` event and, if found, trigger a new authentication request, this time signaling that a login is required (so that the code above doesn't add the `prompt=none` parameter).
+We will check for those in the `OnMessageReceived` event and, if found, trigger a new authentication request, this time signaling that a login is required by adding the `loginrequired` custom property (so that the code above doesn't add the `prompt=none` parameter).

 ```csharp
 var options = new OpenIdConnectOptions("Auth0")